Grey-Gimple/Wordle/README.md

-bodged together script to play wordle, can be made far better
+bodged together script to play wordle, can be made far better# Wordle